virtualio-io/.github/profile/README.md

 Got questions, feedback or just want to chat about virtual real estate?
 Drop us a line at [hello@virtualio.io](mailto:hello@virtualio.io) 📧

-For more information, visit our website at [virtualio.io](https://virtualio.io) 🌍
+For more information, visit our website at [virtualio.io](https://virtualio.io) (Ctrl/Cmd + Click to open in a new tab) 🌍

 ---